From BR Bullpen

 Centerfielder George "Piano Legs" Gore played fourteen years in the majors, leading the league in 1880 in batting, on-base percentage, and slugging percentage.
 He was among the league leaders in on-base percentage ten different times.

-In 1884 he burst past the previous record for walks in a season, 37, and set a new National League record with 61 (Candy Nelson, in the other league, set a record with 74).
-After Ned Williamson drew 75 walks in 1885, Gore blew past that and set a new major league record for walks with 102 in 1886.
+In 1884, he burst past the previous record for walks in a season, 37, and set a new National League record with 61 (Candy Nelson, in the American Association, set a record with 74 that same year).
+After teammate Ned Williamson drew 75 walks in 1885, Gore blew past that and set a new major league record for walks with 102 in 1886.
 It then became common for the league leader to have at least 100 walks.

 Notable Achievements